kaiogotyacode/kaiogotyacode/README.md

 ℹ About me

 <div align="justify">
-As a Full Stack Developer, I'm focused on enhancing User Experience, ensuring quality code and performance.
-Since 2022, I've been impacting positively thousands of clients in the São Paulo region.
-Specialized in the .NET (C#), JavaScript and SQL, with a recent emphasis on React, Python and TypeScript.
+As a Software Developer, I'm focused on enhancing customer-centric experiences, ensuring quality code and performance.
+Since 2018, I have been fortunate to positively impact thousands of clients in the São Paulo region.
+Currenttly, specialized in Python & .NET (C#) as primary back-end languages and PostgreSQL, Microsoft SQL Server, and MongoDB as databases.

 </div>